duleorlovic/blog/_posts/2016-10-28-adminlte-free-template-on-rails.markdown

 I use separated bootstrap (not from admin-lte package) because "Glyphicons" are properly linked.
 Also I use latest font awesome.
+There is [admin-lte.scss](https://github.com/aguegu/AdminLTE) version but not updated.

 # Using with existing template

 To add new template while keeping existing you can use different layout base on locale.
-You can set new layout with option `?layout=true`
+You can set new layout with option `?layout=true` So if you add param `?layout=true` it will render `index.in.html.erb` variant using new layout and put that in session (so all form submittions also use new layout).
+You can disable new_layout with `?layout=false`.
+If you have locale files (probably `devise.en.yml`) than you need to copy to `:in`

 ~~~
 # app/controllers/application_controller.rb